Can Suppliers Kill You By Their Inaction?

-Let’s start with a story illustrating how supply chain security irrevocably altered the fortunes of a company that was a global leader at one time in the then nascent mobile phone industry.
+It shows how supply chain security irrevocably altered the fortunes of a company that was a global leader at one time in the then nascent mobile phone industry.

 A High Profile Industry